aws-samples/cilium-service-mesh-on-eks/README.md

 The sample application models a simple web store application, where customers can browse a catalog, add items to their cart and complete an order through the checkout process.
 For this demo our focus would be on catalog microservice

-To learn more about the application and its microservice architecture, [Click here](https://www.eksworkshop.com/docs/introduction/getting-started/about)
+To learn more about the application and its microservice architecture refer to [this GitHub repo](https://github.com/aws-containers/eks-app-mesh-polyglot-demo).

 Catalog Microservice Architecture: